ayuthmang/LEMP-docker-codeigniter-starter-kit/README.md

 #### Networking in Compose

-Containers are talking each other by using container name for example if I want to connect phpMyAdmin to sql I just using MySQL container name `lemp-mysql`
+Containers are talking each other by using container's name, for example if I want to connect phpMyAdmin to sql I just using MySQL container name `lemp-mysql`

 ## Special Thanks